heatseeknyc/hardware/README.md

 |50      |120 kb  |3.72 mb   |14.4 mb  |43.8 mb  |
 |100     |240 kb  |7.44 mb   |28.8 mb  |87.6 mb  |

-Researching data plans, the simplest plan was the [PagePlus](https://www.pagepluscellular.com/plans/10-standard-pin/) $10 prepaid.
-This plan offers data at $0.10 per megabyte, with a 120 day usage window per recharge.
-This means that every $10 recharge will allow us to transmit an additional 100 mb per base over a maximum of 120 days, far more than the needs of even our most ambitious deployments by nearly a factor of four.

-Looking at this, then, it seems that we would be able to provide each base with more than sufficient data capacity for approximately $30/year for any size deployment.
-This is substantially cheaper than any other plans I was able to find, the next-cheapest of which cost approximately $10-20/month.

-**Unfortunately it seems like Page Plus doesn't provide SIM cards, so can only be used with CDMA phones?**

-Another option is these pre-paid Vodafone SIM cards:
+Pre-paid Vodafone SIM cards:
 - [1MB/month for a year](http://www.embeddedworks.net/wsim2730.html) for $31.27, or $2.61/MB
 - [5MB/month for 6 months](http://www.embeddedworks.net/wsim2737.html) for $46.11, or $1.54/MB
 - [10MB/month for a year](http://www.embeddedworks.net/wsim2786.html) for $137.41, or $1.15/MB

+### 3G modems

-Regarding hardware, we would need to provide each base with a modem capable of translating between the Pi and the cellular network.
-Possibilities include this [generic stick](http://www.amazon.com/Generic-Wireless-7-2Mbps-Dongle-Function/dp/B00MHAKIJY/ref=sr_1_10?ie=UTF8&qid=1410451158&sr=8-10&keywords=usb+modem+wireless) for ~$13 and a [branded alternative](http://www.amazon.com/Huawei-E173-Unlocked-HSDPA-7-2Mbps/dp/B0055310KQ) for ~$26.
+There's a [generic stick](http://www.amazon.com/Generic-Wireless-7-2Mbps-Dongle-Function/dp/B00MHAKIJY/ref=sr_1_10?ie=UTF8&qid=1410451158&sr=8-10&keywords=usb+modem+wireless) for ~$13 and a [branded alternative](http://www.amazon.com/Huawei-E173-Unlocked-HSDPA-7-2Mbps/dp/B0055310KQ) for ~$26.
 Given that we currently budget $6 for a USB WiFi dongle, each of these represents some increase to the cost of the base, $7 and $20, respectively.

 [Verified 3G USB dongles](http://elinux.org/RPi_VerifiedPeripherals#USB_3G_Dongles)

-    sudo apt-get install usb-modeswitch wvdial
-    sudo wvdialconf

-We need to consider whether the benefits of moving to cellular networks outweight the costs:

-**PROS**
-- Easier deployment (and re-deployment)
-- More consistent deployment
-- Remove dependence on building networks
-- Remove the need to develop a wifi configuration process

-**CONS**
-- Additional base cost
-- Annual data fee
-- Larger size of base/casing
-- Dependancy on pricing of the cellular plan
+### alternatives

+connect the HSDPA (3G) dongle to an [Arduino USB Host Shield](https://www.sparkfun.com/products/9947), to see how easy direct USB 3G modem AT commands are... possibly not easy.

+connect a [FONA GSM (2G) board](https://www.adafruit.com/fona) to an Arduino or whatever. this isn't cheaper than a Raspberry Pi, but could lead to a cheaper PCB.